JustisDutt/Scalp_Shield/README.md

 This package includes:
 - **scalp_flag**-based data generator
-- Robust feature engineering (fixed pandas rolling)
 - Model training with threshold tuning
 - **Streamlit dashboard** that flags each purchase as green/yellow/red

+Requirements:
+- Use python 3.11

 ## Quickstart